SVL: Empowering Spiking Neural Networks for Efficient 3D Open-World Understanding: Experiments

 \section{Experiments}

 To validate that our spike-based 3D encoder learns robust visual representations via SVL, we evaluate it on diverse 3D open-world tasks, including zero-shot classification and visual question answering.
 The pretrained encoder is also fine-tunable for downstream tasks like 3D classification, segmentation, detection, and action recognition.
 This section details the experimental setup, including backbones, datasets, and implementation, followed by quantitative results and ablation studies on modality count, time steps, and loss functions.
-For further details about implementation and the datasets, please refer to Appendix \ref{sec:implementation} and Appendix \ref{sec:datasets}, respectively.

-\paragraph{3D Backbone Networks} We evaluate three 3D backbones within our SVL framework: (i) Spike PointNet \cite{wu2024spikepoint}, a lightweight, energy-efficient spiking model for point clouds; (ii) E-3DSNN \cite{qiu2024efficient}, a state-of-the-art model leveraging spike sparse convolution for sparse 3D inputs; and (iii) Spike PointFormer is our proposed Transformer-based SNN backbone for 3D data.
-Further details are provided in Appendix \ref{sec:details}.
-We use OpenCLIP’s \cite{ilharco_gabriel_2021_openclip} ViT-G/14 text encoder (frozen during pretraining) to define a shared feature space, into which the 3D modality is aligned.
-During inference, our Rep-VLI transforms text embeddings into compact weights, preserving the spike-driven nature of the above spike-based encoders.
+For additional speed and accuracy comparisons between our Spike-driven PointFormer and other spike-based 3D encoders—as well as temporal scene understanding results and CLIP encoder sizes—see \textbf{Appendix \ref{more_ep}}.
+Implementation details and dataset descriptions are provided in \textbf{Appendix \ref{sec:implementation}} and \textbf{Appendix \ref{sec:datasets}}, respectively.